 …

 If the indicated rate in the SIGNAL field is not receivable, a PHY-RXSTART.indication primitive shall not be issued.
 The PHY shall indicate the error condition by issuing a PHY-RXEND.indication(UnsupportedRate) primitive and hold CCA busy for the calculated duration of the PPDU.
-If the PHY header is receivable, but the parity check of the PHY header is not valid, a PHY-RXSTART.indication primitive shall not be issued.
+If the PHY header is receivable, but the parity check of the PHY header is not valid or the RATE field is an undefined value, then a PHY-RXSTART.indication primitive shall not be issued.
 The PHY shall indicate the error condition using a PHY-RXEND.indication(FormatViolation) primitive.

 …